 Suppose weight loss is your primary motivation for taking up a pugilistic sport.
 In that case, these figures are probably a significant deciding factor.

-However, it’s worth bearing in mind that Muay Thai training is very cardio-based, which generally makes practitioners slimmer builds and incredibly toned.
-On the other hand, BJJ fighters tend to be slightly more muscley while also being toned.
+However, it’s worth noting that Muay Thai training is very cardio-based, which generally makes practitioners slimmer and incredibly toned.
+On the other hand, BJJ fighters tend to be slightly more muscle while also being toned.

 All aspects of fitness play significant roles in each sport.
 Still, BJJ focuses more on endurance and strength, whereas Muay Thai is power and cardiovascular-based.